Rawanali/Day_one_Python/README.md

-Homework for python course.
+# HOMEWORK1

-for Cyper Bottcamp with E/asmaa
+for python course with cyperSecurity bootcamp ,techcampus.com

+# Describe

+this homework about reverse list

+## Author

-Created by/ Rawan
+by Rawan ali
-Date : 4/3/2020